Steve987321/toadclicker/README.md

 # toadclicker
-an auto clicker made for minecraft. https://discord.gg/xVcj9NaDwr
+a clicker made for minecraft with lots of features. https://discord.gg/xVcj9NaDwr

 ## Installation
 You can download the autoclicker [here](https://github.com/Steve987321/toadclicker/releases/) or on [itch.io](https://steve987321.itch.io/autoclicker)